 - Eccentric Relief – Gives the cutting edges extra strength for the high feeds at relatively low RPMs required for harder materials.

 - AlTiN Nano Coating – Allows for superior heat resistance.

-A key difference between the standard Single Form Thread Mill and the Single Form Thread Mills for Hardened Steels is that the thread mills for hardened steels are actually only capable of milling 83% of the actual thread depth.
+A key difference between the standard Single Form and the Single Form for Hardened Steels is that the tools for hardened steels are actually only capable of milling 83% of the actual thread depth.
 At first, this may seem detrimental to your operation.
 However, according to the Machinery’s Handbook 29th Edition, “Tests have shown that any increase in the percentage of full thread over 60% does not significantly increase the strength of the thread.
 Often, a 55% to 60% thread is satisfactory, although 75% threads are commonly used to provide an extra margin of safety.”
 With the ability to preserve tool life and effectively perform thread components, Harvey Tool’s single form thread mills for hardened steels are a natural choice when tackling a hardened material.

-Tri-Form thread mills are designed for difficult-to-machine materials.
+Tri-Forms are designed for difficult-to-machine materials.
 The tri-form design reduces tool pressure and deflection, which results in more accurate threading.
 Its left-hand cut, left-hand spiral design allows it to climb mill from the top of the thread to the bottom.

 Coolant-Through Multi Form Thread Mills

 Coolant-Through Multi Form Thread Mills are the perfect tool for when a job calls for thread milling in a blind hole.
 The coolant through ability of the tool produces superior chip evacuation.
 These tools also improve coolant flow to the workpiece – delivering it directly from the tip of the tool – for decreased friction and high cutting speeds.